Student Exempt from State License Exam!

-This course is available as an in-class and as a distance learning course.
+This course is available as a company training in-class for groups of 20 or more, and as a distance learning course.
 Study at home and get your license.
-In-class dates listed on Format Options Tab.

 The 40-hour ACA Designation course is approved by the Florida Department of Financial Services for those who wish to obtain the State of Florida 6-20 (Company) All Lines Adjuster License.
 The designation must also be completed by Public Adjuster Apprentice applicants prior to taking the state exam.

 Successful completion of the ACA Designation entitles the student to obtain an All Lines License without taking a state examination.
 This license enables the adjuster to work in all areas of insurance claims including, Property & Liability Insurance; Automobile claims; Hurricane and Catastrophe adjusting; and Workers' Compensation.

 Successful completion of this course results in a reduction of license application fees by eliminating the $56.00 examination fee.

 Out-of-state adjusters who need a non-resident license may use this course to obtain a Florida license.
 NOTE: If you come from a state that requires adjuster licensing, you must have your home state's license to qualify for the FL Non-Resident license.
 See Florida Statute §626.869 regarding Adjuster Continuing Education requirements.